tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 ### Aesthetics is not for policing

 Nonetheless, and I can't stress this strongly enough, aesthetics is not a normative discipline.
-Some parts of ethics might really be about normative claims (well, a branch of ethics is called 'normative ethics', so that would be a good candidatge).
+Some parts of ethics might really be about normative claims (well, a branch of ethics is called "normative ethics", so that would be a good candidate).
 But aesthetics is not.
 Aesthetics is not primarily about what we should do.
 It is about what we in fact do in what circumstances.

 p.
 59.